beetbox/beets/docs/plugins/aura.rst

 directory for other images, and relating tracks to their album's image.

 There are likely to be some performance issues, especially with larger libraries.
-Pagination and inclusion (most notably of images) are probably two of the main offenders.
-On a related note, the program attempts to import Pillow every time it constructs an image resource object, which is not very good.
+Sorting, pagination and inclusion (most notably of images) are probably the main offenders.
+On a related note, the program attempts to import Pillow every time it constructs an image resource object, which is not good.

 The beets library is accessed using a so called private function (with a single leading underscore) ``beets.ui.__init__._open_library()``.
 This shouldn't cause